hammingweight/spring_on_oci/0_spring_application/README.md

 # The "Hello, world" REST API
 This Spring Boot application has a single REST Controller, [HelloController](./src/main/java/com/example/demo/controllers/HelloController.java), that exposes two API
 endpoints: `/hello` and `/hello/{name}` where the `/hello` endpoint is a shortcut for `/hello/world`.
-The controller interacts with a SQL database to store a count of the number of times that `/hello/{name}` is invoked for `{name}`.
+The controller interacts with a SQL database to store a count of the number of times that `/hello/{name}` is invoked.

 ## Building the application for a local versus an OCI deployment
 This project is built using Maven.
-It's common to have different profiles in a POM file to handle different requirements in local versus production deployments.
-In particular, it's common to use an in-memory database for local development while using an Oracle database in production.
+It's common to have different profiles in a Maven POM file to handle different requirements in local versus production deployments.
+In particular, we often use an in-memory database for local development while using, e.g., an Oracle database in production.
 That's true in this case as well where an examination of the [POM file](./pom.xml) shows that there are two profiles: `local` and `oci`

 ```
 <profile>